Deutschland 83 – TV Series Review

 Later, spies reported how seriously the Soviets had taken Able Archer.
 President Reagan said those reports convinced him that the Soviets were genuinely afraid of America, and that revelation persuaded him to negotiate nuclear arms reductions.

-Many of the other events mentioned or shown in Deutschland 83 were also real: Reagan’s depiction of the Soviet Union as an ‘Evil Empire’, the Korean aircraft shot down by the Soviets, the peace movement, the controversial deployment of Intermediate Range Missiles, and the bombing of ‘La Maison de France’ in West Berlin, for example.
+Many other events mentioned or shown in Deutschland 83 were also real: Reagan’s depiction of the Soviet Union as an ‘Evil Empire’, the Korean aircraft shot down by the Soviets, the peace movement, the controversial deployment of Intermediate Range Missiles, and the bombing of ‘La Maison de France’ in West Berlin, for example.

-Deutschland 83 was also filmed at the real Stasi headquarters, which is now a museum.
+Also, Deutschland 83 was filmed at the real Stasi headquarters, which is now a museum.

 Deutschland 83 reminded me a bit of The Americans – it’s set in the same era, around the same events and with a similar underlying premise – Eastern Bloc concern about a NATO attack, fed by President Reagan’s rhetoric.
 Both series revolve around attempts to use espionage to discover NATO’s true intentions.